 d.
 Cancellation Policy

-Meal plan contracts are for the entire year.
+Meal plan contracts are for the entire academic year (fall and spring semester): however, meal plans contain individual semester allocations.
 Meal plan participants who reside in traditional residence halls may only cancel their meal plan contract after cancelling their University Housing Contract in accordance with University Housing Contract Terms and Conditions.
-Other meal plan participants, who are participating at will, may cancel their meal plan contract in between the fall and spring semesters, before any portion of the meal plan has been used, or upon withdrawal from the University according to the following provisions, dates, and charges:
+Other meal plan participants, who are participating at will, may cancel their meal plan contract in between the fall and spring semesters, before any portion of the meal plan has been used (meals or flex dollars), or upon withdrawal from the University according to the following provisions, dates, and charges:

 1. Cancellation of contract may be made through the Housing & Dining Portal, when available.
 All cancellations made in the Portal should be printed for record keeping purposes.
 If the Portal is not available, request for cancellation must be in writing and signed by the meal plan participant.